 The Ukrainian Museum of Canada welcomes you to come and visit our museum, situated near the South Saskatchewan River in downtown Saskatoon.
 The museum consists of three galleries, a research library, collections offices and a gift shop.
-We also host many special events on a yearly basis, including various museum activities.
-Concerts, art exhibitions and receptions, book launches and a Yarmarok Christmas market are a few of our recent events.
-As well, we participate in Ukrainian Day in the Park and other cultural activities.
+We also host various museum activities and special events throughout the year.

 On this page, we have information about Our Galleries, Activities, and Joining Us